jaredpalmer/formik/packages/formik/README.md

 ## Related

 - [TSDX](https://github.com/jaredpalmer/tsdx) - Zero-config CLI for TypeScript used by this repo.
+(Formik's Rollup configuration as a CLI)

 ---